Impesoft/Impesoft.github.io/Readme.txt

-My portfolio site as a try to shof I can also use bootstrap when needed, while I will always prefer a vanilla HTML5/CSS3/JS approach
+My portfolio site as a try to show I can also use bootstrap when needed, while I will probably always prefer a vanilla HTML5/CSS3/JS approach